-“The Holy Trinity” by El Greco is a dramatic and expressionistic depiction of Jesus Christ ascending into heaven following his treacherous journey on Earth.
-The Trinity is represented by God the Father with a Miter on his head, his Son Jesus and the Holy Spirit symbolised as a dove.
+“The Holy Trinity” by El Greco is a dramatic and expressionistic depiction of Jesus Christ ascending into heaven following his Earthly journey.
+The Trinity is represented by God the Father, Jesus, and the Holy Spirit symbolized as a dove.

-El Greco skilfully captures the dead weight of Christ’s body as he is held up by his father’s arms by placing the elongated Christ figure at an awkward angle.
-El Greco’s use of brilliant colours and the emotion imbued into the faces make this masterpiece a moving example of religious art.
+El Greco skilfully captures Christ’s body’s weight by placing the elongated Christ figure at an awkward angle.
+El Greco’s brilliant colors and the emotion imbued into the faces make this masterpiece a moving example of religious art.

-Doménikos Theotokópoulos, widely known as El Greco, Spanish for “The Greek”, was a painter, sculptor and architect of the Spanish Renaissance.
-The artist normally signed his paintings with his full birth name in Greek letters, Δομήνικος Θεοτοκόπουλος (Doménikos Theotokópoulos), often adding the word Κρής (Krēs, “Cretan”).
+El Greco usually signed his paintings with his full birth name in Greek letters, Δομήνικος Θεοτοκόπουλος (Doménikos Theotokópoulos), often adding the word Κρής (Krēs, “Cretan”).

 In 1577, he moved to Toledo, Spain, where he lived and worked until his death.
 In Toledo, El Greco received several major commissions and produced his best-known paintings.

-His works were a source of inspiration for poets and writers, and he is considered, as an artist, so individual that he belongs to no conventional school.
+His works were a source of inspiration for poets and writers, and he is considered an artist, so individual that he belongs to no traditional school.